Tommertom/NAZverryPie/README.md

 All you can use in one, or just separately, on the commandline

 Some scripting expertise will be nice, as it has been a while since the scripts were created

+# How to use
+Write the debian image to your SD card and boot the RPI with it SSH to RPI and login as pi (or plug keyboard in, HDMI cable and log into the console) Download the latest version of the script by issuing the command: wget https://sourceforge.net/p/nazverrypie/code/ci/master/tree/nazverrypie.sh?format=raw -O nazverrypie.sh Run the script by issuing the command: bash nazverrypie.sh or use bash -x nazverrypie.sh if you like to see the commands going